 Types of Head Flattening To Look For

-We commonly think of a "flat spot" on baby's head being on side of the back of the skull.
+A "flat spot" on baby's head could be only on one side of the back of the skull.
 "He has a flat spot on the right side," is what a parent might report.
 But it's important to also be aware that Plagiocephaly isn't always asymmetrical.

 Brachycepahly is a type of Plagiocephaly in which there is generalized flattening across the whole back of the skull.
 Often you see some bulging or fullness of the forehead and/or widening of the skull, particularly noticeable just above the ears.
 This is a very common skull deformity seen in babies who sleep in a Rock 'n Play.
 I wish I had a quarter for every parent who said, "My baby slept in a Rock 'n Play and doesn't have a flat head," but whose child actually does have Brachycephaly.
 Here are some tips for transitioning your baby from sleeping in baby gear to sleeping flat.